 And A Song in Her Hair appeared in the December 2006 issue of Spaceways Inflight Magazine.
 This fantasy short story, called “darkly poetic” by Horror Scope and “poignant and rather chilling” by As if!: Australian Specfic in Focus, tells the tale of a dryad who teaches music, and her most difficult student.
 This story received an Honorable Mention in The Years Best Fantasy and Horror 2008 and appeared in Andromeda Spaceways Inflight Magazine: Best of Fantasy II.

 And The River Shall Be Your Bed is a ghost story of love, forgiveness, and redemption set in Minneapolis.
 When the ghost of Christine Larson reaches out across the veil to her friend Mandy and Mandy’s fiance Chad, what will be the price of forgiveness, and will Mandy and Chad be willing to pay?
 This story appeared at Tower of Light Fantasy.

-Angel Above is a romantic science fiction novelette of life and love in a virtual brothel.
+Angel Above is a romantic science fiction novelette of life and love in a futuristic brothel.
 It was published online in two parts in the September 2005 and December 2005 issues of Lyrica.

 At the Edge of Twilight, Melissa Remembers Flight explores what happens to super-heroes when, because of injury or illness, they can’t be heroes anymore.
 Do they fade away?
 Does the government they worked for really let them retire?
 Or do they find new roles in the hero-villain dichotomy?
 This story appeared in Three Crow Press in the summer of 2009.